 Private Schools: Good for Students, Good for Families, Good for America.
 This tri-fold brochure makes the case for private education in America.
-Cost: Free for PDF version; price varies by quantity for hardcopy.
+Cost: Free for PDF version.

 Private Schools and the No Child Left Behind Act.
 This 75-page resource describes the No Child Left Behind Act and the services available to students and teachers in private schools.
 Cost: Free.

 Children with Disabilities Placed by Their Parents in Private Schools: An IDEA practices Toolkit.
 The toolkit was developed to help parents, private school officials, and public school officials understand the provisions of the Individuals With Disabilities Education Act (IDEA) that relate to children with disabilities who have been placed by their parents in private schools.
 Cost: Free.

 Distinguished Practices of Distinguished Schools.
 Find out how exemplary private schools approach curriculum, professional development, school culture, leadership, family involvement, character education, assessment.
 Cost: Free.

 Private Schools: A Brief Portrait.
 This report from the National Center for Education Statistics "examines private schools, how they differ by type (Catholic, other religious, and nonsectarian), and how they differ from public schools."